double-speak/doublespeak.github.io/_notes_2021/two-poems-by-qasmuna-bint-ismail.md

   garden is filled with fruit on the vines, but the gardener\r\nrefuses to brush a finger over the skin of even one piece.\r\nHow sad it is!
 The season of splendor passes,\r\nand the fruit that ripens only in darkness\r\nRemains lonely. "
-note: <span lang= "{{ item.lang }}" dir="ltr"><p>These two poems were written by the
-  eleventh-century Iberian Jewish poet Qasmūna bint Ismāʿil.
+note: <span lang= "bs"><p>These two poems were written by the eleventh-century Iberian Jewish poet Qasmūna bint Ismāʿil.
 Very little is known about her, and only a few poems survive, written in Arabic.
 For these translations, which were included in my 2017 story “The Orange Tree” about a female wooden golem and the poet who commissions her to be built, I did literal translations and then played with them.
-The story was in the <em>Best American Fantasy and Science Fiction</em>
-  volume edited by N.K.
+The story was in the <em>Best American Fantasy and Science Fiction</em> volume edited by N.K.
   Jemisin.</p></span>
 abio:
 tbio:
 language: Arabic